 I Became A Stone Mason For 30 Days!

-How I Helped Build a Unique Hindu Temple in the United States — Swaminarayan Akshardham, North America!
+How I Helped Build the largest Hindu temple in the United States — BAPS Swaminarayan Akshardham, North America!

 The sounds of machines buzzing.
 The smell of your sweat under the mask.
 The dust that flies on your goggles.
 I was surrounded by an unknown environment, yet constantly filled with a known feeling of deep satisfaction.
 All in all, these emotions and experiences are what defined what was the first major construction project of my life.